Share:

 The Court case management pathway has been streamlined.
 You can expect the following different Court events in a matter:[2]

-What do I need to do before I commence proceedings?
+What do I need to do to before I commence proceedings?

 There are pre-action procedures in both property and parenting matters.
 Before commencing proceedings, parties are required to: